This is the category nav

 Disengaged employees are at the lowest level of engagement.
 They are not only uninterested in their work but may actively undermine the organization’s goals or create a toxic work environment.

-Disengaged employees can be a serious problem, as their negative attitude and behavior can spread to others, causing a ripple effect of decreased morale and productivity.
+Disengaged employees can be a severe problem, as their negative attitude and behavior can spread to others, causing a ripple effect of decreased morale and productivity.

 In fact, disengaged employees cost companies up to $500 billion each year.

-However, rather than giving up on them and letting them go, it's important to identify and address the root causes of disengagement as soon as possible to prevent further damage.
+However, rather than giving up on them and letting them go, it’s essential to identify and address the root causes of disengagement as soon as possible to prevent further damage.

 Understanding the various levels of employee engagement is vital for any business aiming to cultivate a positive work environment and maximize its workforce’s potential.